MSecure/contact-tracing-us/Colorado/README.md

 Therefore, this is clearly a violation of the privacy policy made on the app official website.

 ~~Although this function might be just a Twilight Manager that uses location to calculate the sun rise/down time.~~ Method `c()` is found to have a high degree of resemblance to method `getLastKnowLocation()` and `updateState()` in `androidx\appcompat\app\TwilightManager.java` from `Covid Alert ND & WY_v1.2 `.
 It is believed that method `c()` is implementing a self-difined `isNight()`, although the reason why they would need this method remains unknown.
 Yet the app has never the less violating the privacy policy by accessing location of the user in method `c()`.
 See the code comparison in `comparison.md` under this folder.

+In addition, this app includes code for collecting and handling biometrics information, for example in `e/d/w.java`.

 ### CODE ANALYSIS
 - The App uses an insecure Random Number Generator, java.util.Random.
 This should be replaced by java.secure.SecureRandom.